Summer Rental: Music

+In 2023, the soundtrack was released by 1984 publishing for the first time on gatefold vinyl for Record Store Day, with a limited edition CD version the same year.

 Jimmy Buffett's "Turning Around" plays during the closing credits.
 It is also played when the Chesters are fixing their boat, the Barnacle.
 The soundtrack is the only legitimate release of the song.